-Fans of American football will be glued to their TVs Sunday for Superbowl LII, which pits the New England Patriots against the Philadelphia Eagles.
+Fans of American football will be glued to their TVs Sunday for Superbowl LIII, which pits the New England Patriots against the Los Angeles Rams.

 NFL History Crash Course